Belochlavek/Autonomous-mini-vehicle-systems-engineering/README.md

 **Current Phase:** System Definition & Requirements Engineering

 This project is actively being developed.
 Documentation, models, requirements, implementation, and test evidence will be added progressively as the project moves through the engineering lifecycle.

 ## Project Overview

-The autonomous Mini-Vehicle is a personal engineering project focused on applying Systems and Requirements Engineering methods to the development of a small scale autonomous vehicle.
+The autonomous Mini-Vehicle is a personal engineering project focused on applying Systems and Requirements Engineering methods to the development of a small-scale autonomous vehicle.

-###
+The project follows a structured engineering lifecycle from stakeholder needs and system requirements through architecture, implementation, integration, verification, and validation.

+The final goal is to develop a functional mini-vehicle capable of autonomous operation in a defined test environment while documenting the engineering decisions and development process.